Masaaki Hatsumi: Ninjutsu lineage

 Hatsumi claims that ninjutsu was developed by Japanese mountain clans, using "esoteric skills and philosophies" brought to Japan by Tang dynasty exiles.

-The Iga-ryū Ninja Museum in Japan lists the only legitimate inheritor of authentic ninjutsu as Jinichi Kawakami.
-This claim may be biased, as Jinichi Kawakami is also the honorary director of the museum, which is a commercial enterprise and tourist attraction.
+The Iga-ryū Ninja Museum, a privately-owned museum in Japan lists the only legitimate inheritor of authentic ninjutsu as honorary director, Jinichi Kawakami.

 The 1978 edition of the Bugei Ryūha Daijiten (Encyclopedia of Martial Arts Styles) includes the full sōke lists for Masaaki Hatsumi's ryūha.

 According to Donn Draeger "The late Fujita Seiko was the last of the living ninja, having served in assignments for the Imperial Government during the Taisho and Showa eras.
 No ninja exist today.
 Modern authorities such as T. Hatsumi are responsible for most research being done on ninjutsu."

 Criticism of historical claims

 Modern Togakure-ryu and various historical claims were disseminated by Hatsumi and the Bujinkan organization.
 Criticisms of the historical accuracy of the Bujinkan's claims of lineage have arisen from several issues of the Bugei Ryūha Daijiten: